OutSystems/docs-odc/README.md

 # Documentation

-This repository holds the source files of the [OutSystems product documentation](https://success.outsystems.com/Documentation).
+This repository holds the source files of the [OutSystems Developer Cloud documentation](https://success.outsystems.com/documentation/outsystems_developer_cloud/).

 Check [how you can contribute](CONTRIBUTING.md).